codingjoe/django-s3file/README.rst

 Django-S3File allows you to upload files directly AWS S3 effectively bypassing your application server.
 This allows you to avoid long running requests from large file uploads.
-This is particuallary helpful for if you run your service on AWS Lambda or Heroku where you have a hard request limit.
+This is particularly helpful for if you run your service on AWS Lambda or Heroku where you have a hard request limit.